-The TBRA program has been well funded largely due to the unprecedented success the LDCHA has been able to achieve.
-With over 83% of households who are admitted to the program while experiencing homelessness successfully graduating and receiving a permanent housing choice voucher.
+The TBRA program has been well funded largely due to the unprecedented success the LDCHA has been able to achieve, with 82% of households who are admitted to the program while experiencing homelessness successfully graduating and receiving a permanent housing choice voucher.

-AP-65 Homeless and Other Special Needs Activities - 91.220(i)
+AP-65 Homeless and Other Special Needs Activities - 91.220(i) Introduction

-The Lawrence Community Shelter (LCS) is the largest homeless shelter in operation in Lawrence.
+The Lawrence Community Shelter (LCS) is the only emergency shelter service provider in Lawrence.
 LCS provides shelter for single male/female individuals that are experiencing homelessness in Douglas County.
 LCS currently has a sheltering capacity of 125 beds, and up to 140 in extreme cold weather.
+Additionally, in 2024 The Village opened which is a shelter site that is composed of small units that provide sheltering for those experiencing homelessness.
+LCS is also administering the programming at The Village.
+This program added 50 non-congregate shelter beds.
 The Lawrence Community Shelter provides rapid rehousing and housing navigation services for people experiencing homelessness or who are at-risk of homelessness.
-The Lawrence Community Shelter receives CDBG support for emergency housing activities as an emergency shelter in Lawrence.
+The Lawrence Community Shelter receives CDBG support for operating costs of homeless programs as an emergency shelter in Lawrence.

 Family Promise of Lawrence and the Willow Domestic Violence Center provide temporary shelter for families in Lawrence.
 Service agencies assist homeless individuals with finding housing and supportive services.
 Transitional housing is also provided through vouchers funded by HOME funds to the general homeless population.
 LDCHA will receive HOME funds for transitional housing vouchers (Tenant-Based Rental Assistance).
-The 2023 Point in Time homeless count is the most recent full homeless count that data is available for.
-It was conducted on January 25, 2023, and it provided a number of 351 individuals who were literally homeless.
-256 of the individuals experiencing homelessness were in emergency shelter or transitional housing, 95 of those were in unsheltered situations.
+The 2024 Point-in-Time homeless count is the most recent full homeless count that data is available for Douglas County.
+It was conducted on January 24, 2024, and it identified 414 individuals who were literally homeless.
+272 of the individuals experiencing homelessness were in emergency shelter or transitional housing, 142 of those were in unsheltered situations.
+Additional data from the 2024 Point-in-Time count has been provided by the Kansas Statewide Homeless Coalition and is attached to this plan in the Additional Resources section.